hinto-janai/gupax/README.md

 | DNS | DNS connections will usually be handled by your OS (or whatever custom DNS setup you have).
 If using Tor, DNS requests for updates [*should*](https://tpo.pages.torproject.net/core/doc/rust/arti/) be routed through the Tor network automatically | All of the above | All of the above |

 ## Remote Monero Nodes
 These are the remote nodes used by Gupax in the `[P2Pool Simple]` tab.
-They are sourced from [this list](https://github.com/hinto-janai/monero-nodes), which itself sources from [`monero.fail`](https://monero.fail).

 The nodes with the most consistent uptime are used.

 | IP/Domain                        | Location                          | RPC Port | ZMQ Port    |
 |----------------------------------|-----------------------------------|----------|-------------|